padvincenzo/lesson-player/README.md

 # Lesson Player
-It's a website (but not online) for watching video lessons on the local network: by installing it on your pc, you can watch your lessons from all devices connected.
+Lesson Player it's a website (but not online) for watching video lessons on the local network: by installing it on your pc, you can watch your lessons from all devices connected.

 Main features are:
 1) Keep track of which lessons you have watched (within a course);
 2) Speed up (at 8x) the video during silences (when the teacher does not speak).

+Are you enjoying this project?
+Please write me your opinion at [padvincenzo@gmail.com](mailto:padvincenzo@gmail.com) or leave a comment at [vincenzopadula.altervista.org/lesson-player/](https://vincenzopadula.altervista.org/lesson-player/), thank you.

-*Read this in other languages: English, [Italian](README.it.md).*
+*Read what follows in other languages: English, [Italian](README.it.md).*

 ---